-What if You owe Stafford, Grad PLUS, or Private Loans?
+What if you owe Stafford, Grad PLUS or Private Loans?

 If you have no credit towards loan forgiveness, I’d suggest consolidating your non-Parent-PLUS loans first separately, then doing another consolidation of your Parent PLUS loans.

-You want direct student loans
+You want Direct loans

 The goal is to restructure the loans to Direct Federal Student Loans.
 This kind of debt has the best repayment options.
 It also allows you to pursue loan forgiveness easier.